REVIEWS

 "She applied the concept of “living tones” from traditional Korean music to the Western string quartet.
 The effect is a vivid one, especially in the high registers, where pitches slide in and out of consonances seductively.
 Kim is a composer to be watched."

-–Mark Sweed, Los Angeles Herald Examiner
+–Mark Swed, Los Angeles Herald Examiner

 "Linking is an elegant, spare work involving a most interesting juxtaposition of “soft” tones- in which a note begins atone pitch and slides higher or lower to another-and firm attacks and releases.
 The whole is beautifully organized."